 The Netherlands, a country in the making in terms of padel.
-During the European Championships in Rome, we were able to meet a young, dynamic and smiling team.
-But behind it all is one person: Norberto Nessi.
+During the European Championships in Rome, it was a young, dynamic and smiling team that we were able to meet.
+But behind all this is one person: Norberto Nessi.

 Padel Magazine : "Norberto Nesi hello."